Eye of the Beholder (The Twilight Zone, 1959)

 "Eye of the Beholder" (also titled "The Private World of Darkness" when initially rebroadcast in the summer of 1962) is episode 42 of the American television anthology series The Twilight Zone.
-It originally aired on November 11, 1960 on CBS.
+It originally aired on November 11, 1960, on CBS.

 Opening narration

 Plot summary

-Janet Tyler has undergone her eleventh treatment (the maximum number legally allowed) in an attempt to look normal.
+Janet Tyler has undergone her eleventh treatment—the maximum number legally allowed by the "State"—in an attempt to look normal.
 Her head is completely bandaged so that her face is entirely covered, and her face is described as a "pitiful twisted lump of flesh" by the nurses and doctor, lurking in the shadows of the darkened hospital room.
 The outcome of the procedure cannot be known until the bandages are removed.
 Unable to bear the bandages any longer, Janet pleads with the doctor and eventually convinces him to remove them early.
 As he prepares, the nurse says that she still is uneasy about Janet's appearance.
 The doctor becomes displeased and questions why Janet or anyone must be judged on their outer beauty.
 The nurse warns him not to continue in that vein, as it is considered treason.

-The doctor removes the bandages, and announces that the procedure has failed, and her face has undergone no change: but Janet’s appearance is actually that of a classically beautiful looking woman based on the beauty standards of the world we live in.
-The doctor, nurses and other people in the hospital, however, are revealed as inhuman-looking, with drooping features, large, thick brows, sunken-in eyes, swollen and twisted lips, and wrinkled noses with extremely large nostrils, like pigs' snouts.
-Distraught by the failure of the procedure, Janet runs through the hospital as what is considered normal in this alternate society "State" is revealed.
-Flat-screen televisions throughout the hospital project an image of the State's leader giving a speech calling for greater conformity.

-Eventually, a similarly attractive human-looking man named Walter Smith arrives to take the crying, despondent Janet Tyler into exile to a village of her "own kind", where her "ugliness" will not trouble the State.
-Before the two leave, Walter comforts Janet, saying that she will find love and belonging in the village, and that "beauty is in the eye of the beholder", meaning that even though the people from the State and their society might find Janet Tyler "ugly", others will find her beautiful.
+The doctor removes the bandages and announces that the procedure has failed, her face having undergone no change.
+Janet is revealed to be a beautiful woman by contemporary standards while the hospital staff all possess monstrous faces with drooping features, large, thick brows, sunken-in eyes, swollen and twisted lips, and wrinkled noses with pig snout-like nostrils.
+Distraught by the procedure's failure, Janet tries to escape until a similarly attractive man named Walter Smith arrives to take her to a village of "[her] own kind" where they will not trouble the State.
+As he does so, he assures her that while the State's society find her ugly, others will find her beautiful.